Rathbones boosts assets with two deals, raises cash for more

-LONDON British wealth manager Rathbone Brothers has boosted the amount of money it manages for clients through two acquisitions and raised cash from investors to help fund similar deals as the industry consolidates.
+LONDON Wealth manager Rathbone Brothers (RAT.L) has boosted the amount of money it manages for clients through two acquisitions and raised cash from investors to help fund similar deals as the industry consolidates.

 The group said on Tuesday that it had acquired Jupiter Fund Management's (JUP.L) private client and charity investment business, as well as part of the London-based private client wealth business of Deutsche Bank-owned (DBKGn.DE) Tilney Asset Management.